sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 # Lab 2: Re-create a Cognitive Search Skillset with **Image** Skills

-In this lab, we will verify the lack of image processing results we got from the previous lab and fix it by adding image analysis skill sets to our pipeline.
+In this lab, we will verify the lack of image processing results we got from the previous lab and fix it by adding image analysis skill set to our pipeline.

 ## Part I: The Problem Statement